From Crisis to Independence

 Our outreach team is unique in Milwaukee in that all are clinicians and licensed to diagnose and treat mental illness.

-In 2017, Community Advocates Homeless Outreach Nursing Center staff made 1,615 contacts with 240 men and women experiencing homelessness.
-They also provided case management services to 47 formerly homeless clients who are in permanent supportive housing as part of the Housing First initiative.
+In 2019, HOP served 166 men and women during 2020.
+Program staff also provided case management services to 30 formerly homeless clients who are in permanent supportive housing as part of the Housing First Initiative.

 Read more about the Homeless Outreach Nursing Center's work in this Milwaukee Neighborhood News Service article.